arackaf/mongo-graphql-starter/README.md

 ### Int filters

 If your field is named `pages` then the following filters will be available on your `all${TypeName}s` filter

-Exact match

-`pages: 200` - will match results with exactly that `pages` value

 Less than